davneesh/Data-Job-Market-Analysis/README.md

     - **Pandas Library:** This was used to analyze the data.
     - **Matplotlib Library:** I visualized the data.
     - **Seaborn Library:** Helped me create more advanced visuals.
-- **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **Google Collab:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
-- **Visual Studio Code:** My go-to for executing my Python scripts.
+- **Microsost Power BI:**
 - **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

 # Data Preparation and Cleanup